Groundhog

 *

 The groundhog is gone, relocated to a 20-acre field of clover.
-It’s public land, so we’ve broken the law, but some rules are worth bending.
+It’s public land, meaning I’ve broken the law.

-Settler-colonialist, I called my husband, who put on a pair of thick leather gloves before opening the trap to release it.
-The groundhog’s ass, grown fat on my veggies, wobbled as it disappeared into lush grass.
+Settler-colonialist, I call my husband, who put on a pair of thick leather gloves before opening the trap to release it.
+The groundhog’s ass, fat from eating my veggies, jiggles as it disappears into lush grass.

-That’s not an actual term, he said, peeling off his gloves before tossing them in the backseat of the truck.
+That’s not an actual term you know, he says, peeling off his gloves before tossing them in the backseat of the truck.

-Infidel, I said, laying on the gas and speeding away before someone caught us.
+Infidel, I say, laying on the gas, speeding away before we’re busted.

 *

-I read: Just War Theorists believe that war cannot be ethically waged without having reasonable prospects for success.
+I read this online: Just War Theorists believe that war cannot be ethically waged without having reasonable prospects for success.
 The logic is intuitive: War inevitably involves a lot of killing, and killing can only be justified if it accomplishes a greater good.
 If the objective behind the killing is impossible (or extremely implausible), then there is no greater good to be won from the bloodshed.

 *